 What does anxiety feel like?
 Anxiety has been described as having a nervous stomach, a shaky feeling all over, being short-tempered, a sense of dread or worry, or a fear of the unknown.
 It can be quite unpleasant.

-Some anxiety is expected, but if it’s severe it can be treated through counseling or with medicine – the goal is to make you more comfortable and help you better cope with the changes that are taking place.
+Some anxiety is expected, but if it’s severe it may need to be treated through counseling or with medicine.
+The goal is to make you more comfortable and help you better cope with the changes that are taking place.
 Anti-anxiety medicines or even anti-depressants can help.
 Counseling can be especially helpful in changing how you think about things so that you can focus on the present and not worry about tomorrow.
 Breaking problems into smaller, easier-to-manage pieces can be a good way to handle some kinds of anxiety.

 Depression is more than just feeling sad.
 Depression includes feeling hopeless or helpless, feeling useless, feeling sad for weeks at a time, and having no joy in any activity.
 These feelings are not normal, not even when life is ending.
 Depression can sometimes be helped with anti-depressants, counseling, or a combination of both.
 Managing anxiety and depression well can make a big difference in how much joy or pleasure you can find in your last few months of life.

-Very few people know what it feels like to know for sure they are facing their last months of life.
-There can be a loneliness that’s different from any other.
+When someone knows for sure they’re facing their last months of life, there can be a loneliness that’s different from any other.
 It’s a loneliness of the heart, even when you have people around you.
 Frankly, there may be very few people who can really talk with you in a way that helps you feel less lonely.
 Some of them may be experts who are comfortable talking with people at the end of life, such as hospice social workers, nurses, or other end-of-life caregivers.
 They may have that special gift for silence or listening when you need it.
 Finding a few people that you can truly connect with is critical to ease this sense of intense loneliness.
 Your health care team may end up being one of your greatest resources in this area.

 Almost everyone wants to feel their life had purpose – that there was some reason for their being on earth.
 Some people find meaning in their work.
 Others find that raising a family has brought them the greatest sense of joy and accomplishment.
 It’s helpful to go through a process of reviewing your life and figuring out for yourself what your purpose in life has been.
 What was your special contribution to the world?
 What have you done to make the world a better place?
 How would you like the world or your children, family, and friends to remember you?
 What were the things that you thought were really important and want your children to know about for their future?
 It doesn’t have to be something huge or earth-shaking – look for those things that have been important to you and those around you.
 The end of life experience is full of meaning that can be uncovered using personal reflection.
 Sharing your thoughts, experiences, and wisdom is a gift that your friends and family can cherish for years to come.